 Chapter 2: THE SACRED WALK: WHAT IS IT AND WHO IS THE COMPANION?

 When the cancer wolf comes out of the bushes stuff gets stolen and things get out of order.
 You are suddenly surprised by potholes and stumbling places that get in your way.
+Life looks and seems different, out of control.
 In the confusion you can choose to “just get through” cancer, or you can choose a companion for the path to make it a sacred path.

 Don’t let the term “sacred path” scare you.
 The sacred path means “I believe in you, God, and I want to walk a path with you.”
 God is within your consciousness.
 It means, “Here I am, God.
 We do cancer together, Acknowledging God’s holy presence moves it from the background of your life to focus it near at hand.
 It’s like shaking hands with God and taking on a partner who will walk with you at every moment.